indefinitedevil/stargate-database/README.md

 1. Clone the repository
 2. Set up your local environment (ddev recommended)
-   1. If running ddev, run the following commands withini the ddev shell (`ddev ssh`)
+   1. If running ddev, run the following commands within the ddev shell (`ddev ssh`) or add `ddev ` before the commands to have ddev do that
 3. Run `composer install`
 4. Run `php artisan key:generate` to generate a new key for your local environment or get one from an existing environment (existing key needed for using database dumps without issues)
 5. Run `php artisan migrate --seed` to install/migrate database tables and any data seeding
-   1. Also run this after any update that involves database changes
+   1. Also run `php artisan migrate` after any update that involves database changes
-6. Run `npm install`
-7. Run `npm run build`
+6. Run `npm install` then `npm run build` to incorporate any changes to the front end

 ## Contributing

-Once the GUI is in place, testing it and raising issues would be appreciated.
+Testing, raising issues, and helping out with the code is always welcome.
+If you have any questions, please reach out to Eligos on Discord (moonemprah) or raise an issue on GitHub.